Knowledge-Representation-Semantics-WG/KRS-WG-2023/index.md

 deep learning, and natural language processing with large language models.
 Submissions specifically about KRS in AI for health will be presented in their own session followed by a panel-led open discussion of the topic.

-Late-Breaking Research
-Two-page abstracts discussing in-progress work or incremental improvements on already published work may be submitted to be presented and discussed at the workshop.
-Three distinct types of submissions will be accepted:
+Submissions may include:

-Abstracts for preliminary results from in-progress research;
+* Abstracts for preliminary results from in-progress research;
-Abstracts for incremental improvements on already published research;
+* Abstracts for incremental improvements on already published research;
-Abstracts for systems / software artifacts currently in development (but in a demonstrable state).
+* Abstracts for systems / software artifacts currently in development (but in a demonstrable state).
 This session will allow researchers to quickly disseminate new results, and to receive feedback on their in-progress research before submission to a larger conference or journal venue.
 Accepted abstracts in this category will be presented by poster or live system demonstration.

 Please follow the standard AMIA formats for all submission types.
 Accepted papers/abstracts will be asked to submit multiple choice questions so that attendees may use this workshop for MOC-II credit.